Friend of the Sea: Conservation projects and campaigns

-In May 2019 Friend of the Sea managed to lead Just Eat, Deliveroo and Menulog (Australia) to take off shark fin soups off their menu.
+In May 2019, Friend of the Sea managed to lead Just Eat, Deliveroo and Menulog to take off shark fin soups off their menu in some countries.

 FOS's Change.org petition to prevent ship strikes has obtained almost 50.000 signatures.
 FOS managed to lead the major members of the World Shipping Council to request the Sri Lankan government to shift the shipping lanes 15 miles South of current lanes, to reduce whales strikes by over 90%.

 Friend of the Sea collaborates with Tartalife project, introducing a Turtle Safe certification label to motivate fishermen and shipowners to deploy Turtle Excluder Devices (TEDs) and other turtle bycatch reduction measures.

 Friend of the Sea supports the Maldives Whale Shark Research Program (MWSRP), a research based conservation charity dedicated to whale shark studies and fostering community-focused conservation initiatives in the Maldives and the greater Indian Ocean.

 Friend of the Sea supports The Aquaculture Development for the Environment Organisation (ADE), a non-profit organisation that develops coral reef conservation and research projects in Fiji, such as reef rehabilitation with the involvement of the local community.